rcoh/rcoh-dot-me-v2/content/posts/postgres-unique-constraints-deadlock.md

 title: "How Postgres Unique Constraints Can Cause Deadlock"
 date: 2017-12-29T22:49:36-05:00
 draft: false
+tags: ["postgres", "databases", "devops"]
 ---

 A recent outage lead me to investigate Postgres unique constraints more deeply.
 Postgres implements unique constraints by creating a unique index -- an index that can only contain unique values.[^4] It turns out that unique indices and concurrent transactions can interact in nasty and surprising ways.
 Before I get into the "why", here are the implications:

 **When two transactions insert the same value into a unique index, one transaction will wait for the other transaction to finish before proceeding.
 Moreover, you can cause deadlock using only `inserts`.**

 This means: